Parts: The Clonus Horror: Plot

-The film takes place in an isolated desert compound called Clonus, where clones are bred to be used as replacement parts for the elite, including a soon-to-be president-elect Jeffrey Knight.
-The clones are kept isolated from the real world by workers of the colony, but are promised to be "accepted" to move to "America" after they have completed some type of physical training.
-After a group of clones are chosen to go to "America", they are given a party and a farewell celebration with their fellow clones.
-The chosen clones are then taken to a lab where they are sedated and placed in an airtight plastic bag, and their bodies are frozen in order to preserve their organs for harvest.
+The film takes place in an isolated desert compound called Clonus, where clones are bred as replacement parts for the elite, including a soon-to-be president-elect Jeffrey Knight.
+The clones are kept isolated from the real world by workers at the colony, but work toward being "accepted" to move to "America" after completing some type of physical training.
+After a clone is chosen to go to "America," they are given a party and a farewell celebration with their fellow clones.
+The chosen clone is then taken to a lab where they are sedated and placed in an airtight plastic bag, and their body is frozen to preserve their organs for harvest.
+Clones with orange ear tags have been given lobotomies to make them childlike and docile.

-A clone named Richard questions his existence and eventually escapes the colony.
+A clone named Richard has a silver tag and a normal intellect.
+He questions his existence and eventually escapes the colony after discovering the truth.
 Pursued by compound guards, he enters a nearby city, where he is found by retired journalist Jake Noble and his wife.
-Jake takes him to Richard Knight, the man Richard is cloned from, and the brother of Jeffrey Knight.
-The Knights argue over what to do with the clone (who is revealed to have been secretly commissioned by Jeffrey).
+Jake takes him to Richard Knight, the man Richard is cloned from, and Jeffrey Knight's brother.
+The Knights argue over what to do with the clone, who is revealed to have been secretly commissioned by Jeffrey.

-After a falling out, Richard's clone returns to the colony to reunite with his love interest, Lena.
-To his horror, the clone finds that Lena has been lobotomized by those running the colony.
-They had used her as bait to trap the Richard clone.
+After a falling out, Richard's clone returns to the colony to reunite with his love interest, Lena, whom he'd related to because she was also raised with an unhindered intellect.
+To his horror, he finds that Lena has been lobotomized by those running the colony.
 Once they have him in custody, they kill and freeze him.
-Meanwhile, Clonus completes its cover-up by sending thugs to murder Richard Knight, his son, and the Nobles.
-Jeffrey Knight is stabbed through the chest in the ensuing struggle with his brother, but he appears fine the next day at a press conference, where he is stunned to find that Noble had, before his death, managed to disseminate a secret tape to the news media, exposing the Clonus project.
+Meanwhile, Clonus completes its cover-up by sending a group of men, along with Jeffrey, to murder Richard Knight and his son (the Nobles are also assassinated with a bomb).
+Jeffrey Knight is stabbed through the chest in the ensuing struggle with his brother, but he later appears fine at a press conference, where he is introduced by Sen. George Walker, who conspicuously wears an eyepatch.
+Knight is stunned to find that Noble had, before his death, managed to disseminate a secret tape that Clone Richard took from Clonus to the news media, exposing the project.

 The final shot shows Richard's frozen corpse with an open chest and a tear coming out of his eye.